Node Types

 Key principles: 1.
 SM-2 scheduling: Reviews follow the SuperMemo-2 algorithm.
 2. Stateful per card: Each card stores its current interval, repetition count, easiness factor, and next review date.
 3. Quality-driven: User ratings map to quality scores and directly update the SM-2 state.

-Each card stores a compact state (no event history):
+Each card stores a compact review state:

-* interval: days until next review
+- interval: days until next review

-* repetition: consecutive successful reviews
+- repetition: consecutive successful reviews

-* ef: easiness factor
+- ef: easiness factor

-* nextReview: timestamp (ms) for the next scheduled review
+- nextReview: timestamp (ms) for the next scheduled review

 Scheduling logic (SM-2)